-As promised, our dessert from Christmas Eve dinner with the adult “kids” was Profiteroles with Peppermint Ice Cream, a sure crowd pleaser, and one that Russ made many times over the course of their childhood years.
+As promised, our dessert from Christmas Eve dinner with the adult “kids” was Profiteroles with Peppermint Ice Cream and Chocolate Sauce, a sure crowd pleaser, and one that Russ made many times over the course of their childhood years.
 Never heard of one?
 They are a filled French choux pastry ball with a typically sweet and moist filling.

 This time though it started out a bit disastrous when he realized we were out of bittersweet chocolate.
 I did the HUGE food shopping the day before but it wasn’t on the “list,” and that morning Russ had just been to the super-crowded grocery store to pick up some overlooked items for our holiday dinner and he refused to go out again.
 Lynn to the rescue!
 I quickly Googled a substitute for bittersweet chocolate (knowing we had every other iteration of chocolate known to mankind on hand) and saved our marriage 😉

 BTW, two possible replacements are: for 1 ounce of bittersweet chocolate substitute 2/3 ounce of unsweetened chocolate + 2 teaspoons of granulated sugar; OR 1 ounce semisweet chocolate + 1/4 teaspoon cocoa powder.
 We opted for the second combination and the sauce turned out velvety fabulous!